coeusguo/DQN-FlappyBird/README.md

 python dqn.py
 ```

+## Train the network from scratch
-- To train the network from scratch, simply delete all the files in the 'model' folder
+- Delete all the files in the 'model' folder
+- In dqn.py, change EBSILON to 0.2